 Types of Commercial Mortgages

-Owner Occupied Commercial Mortgage
+Owner-Occupied Commercial Mortgage

 Investment Commercial Mortgage